-During the year, the University continued to work from home whenever possible, and the safety committee and senior administration continually evaluated and adapted to the risks that arose during the pandemic.
+In 2021, the University continued to work from home whenever possible, and the safety committee and senior administration continually evaluated and adapted to the risks that arose during the pandemic.
 In February 2021, recognizing that universities have faced unexpected financial challenges related to the pandemic, the Province of Nova Scotia provided a one-time grant of \$1,324,700 to the University.
 This is included in the Provincial government grants line on the Statement of Operations.
 Of the total grant monies received, \$1,077,025 was used for costs related to adapting to the pandemic, including expenditures related to the transition to online delivery of education, for safety/campus preparedness, for marketing and for other expenditures.
-These amounts are recorded as current year expenditures in the Statement of Operations.
+An additional \$818,211 was incurred in 2021/22.
+These amounts are recorded as expenditures in the Statement of Operations.